finmath/finmath-smart-derivative-contract/README.md

 ## Contents

-### State Machine Model for a Smart Derivative Contract
+### Visualization and Demonstration

-The package `net.finmath.smartcontract.statemachine` contains a simple state machine modeling a smart derivative contract.
+The package `net.finmath.smartcontract.demo`contains a visualization of a smart derivative contract.
+This is a Java FX application.
+Run `VisualiserSDC`.

+### Valuation Service (ReST service)

+Running `mvn spring-boot:run` or runnning `net.finmath.smartcontract.service.Appplication` starts a ReST service providing a valuation oracle.

+The enpoint https://localhost:8080/valuation/value allows the valuation of a financial product under given market data.

+The enpoint https://localhost:8080/valuation/margin allows the calculation of the settlement amount between two market data sets.

+The market data has to be provided as a JSON.
+The product data as to be provided as an XML (containing a part being an FPML of the underlying product).

+See also `api.yml`.

 ### Settlement Amount Oracle and Valuation Oracle

 The package `net.finmath.smartcontract.oracle` contains the interface describing a so called oracle providing the settlement amount for a smart derivative contract.
 The package contains also an implementation for interest rate swaps.

-### Visualization and Demonstration
+### State Machine Model for a Smart Derivative Contract

-The package `net.finmath.smartcontract.demo`contains a visualization of a smart derivative contract.
-This is a Java FX application.
+The package `net.finmath.smartcontract.statemachine` contains a simple state machine modeling a smart derivative contract.

+## Product

+The smart derivative contract is described in terms of the sdc.xml.

 ## Docker